dotlang/language/doc/RFE.md

 `SAT | SUN`.
 So SAT and SUN are two value bindings which are implicitly defined.

-? - Comma between decl is everywhere: struct definition: `{x:int, y:float}`
-function args: `process := (x:int, y:float) ...`
+N - Comma between decl is everywhere: struct definition: `{x:int, y:float}` function args: `process := (x:int, y:float) ...`
 sequence: `[1,2,3]`
 map: `["A":1, "B":2]`
 unnamed struct: `{int, float}`

-? - We have naming rule but they dont always discriminate function and value.
+N - We have naming rule but they dont always discriminate function and value.
 `dasdas` can be name of a function or value.
 `DataPdsadsa` is name of a type.
 We have 3 choices: named type, function binding and value binding.